The Val Chisone (Chisone Valley) and the Germanasca Valley are perhaps the least known regions of Piedmont.

 is delightful, with narrow winding streets lined with attractive slate

-This is a bigger town, around 20,000 inhabitants, with a good market each Wednesday and Saturday.
-The cathedral, originally built in the 11th century and reconstructed in the 15th is certainly worth a visit.
+What else to see?
+Well the cathedral, originally built in the 11th century and reconstructed in the 15th is certainly worth a visit.

 The nearby hamlet of Combina will give you a good idea of the traditional houses in the area, just ask any local in San Germano Chisone for directions.